onflow/cadence/docs/language.md

 where `T` is the restricted type, a concrete resource or strucure type, and the types `U1` to `Un` are the restrictions, interfaces that `T` conforms to.

-Only the members and functions of the union of the restrictions are available.
+Only the members and functions of the union of the set of restrictions are available.

 Restricted types are useful for increasing the safety in functions that are suposed to only work on a subset of the type.